Skip to content

 Customizing the output

-Here is an example of how to customize the output of the highlight_string() function:
+Here is an example of how to use the return parameter:

 <?php